boxed/kodare.net/_posts/2024-09-30-iommi-vs-inheritance-explosion.markdown

 date: 2024-09-30
 ---

 A common pattern in OOP when you need to customize some libraries functionality is that you get an inheritance explosion.
-Let's look at an [example from the django-tables2 documentation](https://django-tables2.readthedocs.io/en/latest/pages/filtering.html):
+Let's look at an [example from the django-tables2 documentation](https://django-tables2.readthedocs.io/en/latest/pages/filtering.html) with a slight addition:

 ```py
 from django_filters.views import FilterView